tornikeo/tornikeo.github.io/_projects/2_project.md

 The issue with sparse data is apparent - neural networks need a huge amount of compute to crunch down the truly enormous - and mostly empty - vectors into the hidden dense representations.
 In our case, using a simple linear layer would have to have a shape of $$O(M_{sparse} N_{hidden})$$.
 With $$ N_{hidden} $$ being at least 100, this nets us a $$1000 \times 100$$ elements just for the first layer alone.

-Luckily, a 2017 paper, ['Mol2vec: Unsupervised Machine Learning Approach with Chemical Intuition'](https://doi.org/10.1021/acs.jcim.7b00616) privded just the right tools for fixing this issue.
-The Mol2Vec authors trained a large Node2Vec-style model but on molecular graph data.
+Luckily, a 2017 paper, ['Mol2vec: Unsupervised Machine Learning Approach with Chemical Intuition'](https://doi.org/10.1021/acs.jcim.7b00616) provded just the right tools for fixing this issue.
+The Mol2Vec authors trained a large Node2Vec-style model on raw molecular graph data.
+My blog on the "[DeepWalk: Online Learning of Social Representations:](https://medium.com/@tonop15/deepwalk-online-learning-of-social-representations-e67625e0abe0)" explains a related, but slightly different method of how to train neural networks on graph data.
+The core concept is still the same - Create an auto-encoder style network and train it to predict the graph patterns.
+After the network converges, use the encoder part of the network as a graph-to-dense transformation tool: you input raw graph data - out comes an $$N$$-dimensional vector that contains a useful representation of the input.
+In contrast to the classical fingerprinting approaches, this approach has two major benefits:

+- It is much less biased (i.e. it only depends on the data and, as such, is less suseptible to human error).
+- Requires much less compute due to dense representation (300 "float32" entries, vs 1100 sparse "float32" entries.)

 To be continued ...